RudraChouhan03/facerecognitionattendancesystem/README.md

 ## 📝 About the Project

-A robust, real-time **face recognition-based attendance system** built with **Flask**, **OpenCV**, and **face_recognition**.
+A real-time **face recognition-based attendance system** built with **Flask**, **OpenCV**, and **face_recognition**.
 This project enables automatic attendance marking, user management, live monitoring, and reporting—all from a modern web dashboard.

 This system enables **automatic, contactless attendance marking** using facial recognition.
-It captures live video from a camera (webcam or CCTV), detects and recognizes faces, and logs attendance with timestamps.
+It captures live video from a camera (webcam), detects and recognizes faces, and logs attendance with timestamps.
 The web dashboard allows user registration, attendance monitoring, CSV export, and more.

-This project is designed to work with both CCTV cameras and a laptop webcam.

-- By default, the system uses your laptop webcam for face recognition and attendance.

-- To use a CCTV camera as the video source:

-* Check the real_time_recognition.py file, where the code for CCTV integration is provided.

-* In the real_time_attendance.py file, simply uncomment the relevant CCTV camera code and comment out the camera_indices (webcam) code.

-* No other changes are needed in any files.

-This makes it easy to switch between webcam and CCTV sources based on your setup.

 To make this project accessible to everyone—including non-technical users—I have included clear single-line and multi-line comments throughout every file.
 These comments explain the purpose and functionality of the code step by step, making it easy to understand and modify.